theo-mandelbaum/multithreaded-servers/README.md

 The reason why this project is relevant to me now, seven months after completion, is because I have recently started exploring distributed systems.
 This project was my first real experience with concurrency in systems, although it was beginner multithreading.

 # Technologies
-## Languages
+## Language(s)
 This project is entirely coded in C

 # Features Implemented
 - The first feature implemented in this project was server side response to DHCP Discover and DHCP Request.
-This involved
+This involved creating a [server socket](https://github.com/theo-mandelbaum/multithreaded-servers/blob/d4a875da09ccdc204c7a21f5c4c7ccfdcde78358/src/server.c#L47), bind the socket to my client, [receive the message](https://github.com/theo-mandelbaum/multithreaded-servers/blob/d4a875da09ccdc204c7a21f5c4c7ccfdcde78358/src/server.c#L98) constructing a response to DHCP Discover and Request messages and sending said responses back to the client.

 # How the project works